-What is it & how can it help?
+What is it and how can it help?

-Income Protection is usually a type of protection policy that many people aren’t aware of or not 100% quite sure what it is.
-Therefore, we sat down with our Senior Mortgage and Protection Consultant, Andy Dawber to get more information on Income Protection and how it could help you in the future.
+Income Protection is usually a type of protection policy that many people aren’t aware of or are not 100% quite sure what it is.
+Therefore, we sat down with our team to learn more about Income Protection and how it could help you in the future.

 What is income protection?